VikParuchuri/pydataboston2015/presentation.md

 * Create candidate songs
 * Score them all
-* Pick the best ones, and keep them
+* Pick the best ones
 * Remix songs by swapping tracks
 * Generate some new songs